BoldingBruggeman/fabm-pisces/README.md

 * phytoplankton maximum growth rate [its reference value at 0 degrees Celsius] is 0.6 d-1 in paper, 0.8 d-1 in code.
 * particulate organic mater (POC, GOC) remineralisation is now depth-dependent and calculated using a configurable number of lability classes (`p4zpoc.F90`).
 This has replaced Eq 38.
 * exponent for silicate dissolution (`p4zrem.F90`) is 9 in Eq 52 of paper, but 9.25 in code.
 The latter matches the [Ridgwell paper](https://doi.org/10.1029/2002GB001877).
+* quadratic mortality of diatoms depends in a different way on nutrient limitation thna described in the paper (Eq 13)
+* quadratic and linear mortality of nanophytoplankton is now modified by cell size
+* a threshold concentration `xmort` of diatoms and nanophytoplankton is now protected from mortality
+* the P-I slope of diatoms is now the average of separate slopes of small and large cells (and the small : large ratio is dynamic, inferred from model state)
+* the P-I slope of nanophytoplankton is now optionally temperature-dependent through the `xadap` parameter (but this is off by default as `xadap` defaults to 0)
+* only the new formulation of the P-I slope is supported in the code.
+In effect the `ln_newprod` switch mentioned in the paper is always on, Eq 2a is always used, Eq 2b never.
+* The time spent below the euphotic zone is now incorporated in a reduced effective day length.
+This makes Eqs 3b-3d (and any use of f2, as e.g. for chlorophyll synthesis) in paper redundant.
+Also, only one term (the equivalent of f1(L_day)) is now used in the photosynthesis equation, while in the paper f1(L_day) is used for maximum photosynthesis, but L_day within the light limitation term.
+* maximum chl : C ratio is now temperature dependent
+* chlorophyll synthesis (Eq 15b) now lacks division by nutrient limitation in light limitation term.
+This is similar to the difference between Eq 2a and 2b (has chlorophyll been "upgraded" to become like Eq 2a?)
+* the upper limit of 5.4 in equation 22 for silicate uptake seem to have been removed
+* latitude dependence of silicate limitation differs (paper: threshold at equator, above limiter is 1; code: threshold at 30 degrees South, above limiter is 1 + Si3/(Si3+c))
 * ...

 ## Questions to PISCES authors